yuval-a/deriveODM/readme.md

 the mapping (set as null to use the default MainIndex).
 The 4th and 5th arguments are `limit` and `skip` that allows you to get only some of the documents.
 * `has` returns a boolean indicating if the database contains certain value(s).
+* `count` returns the total number of documents in the DB collection.

 All of these methods can use a [`which`](#which-argument) argument, and to understand how to use it, you need to know about `MainIndex`: